Greek Cuisine: 34 Traditional Greek Foods To Try

 18. Grilled Fish

 Grilled fish may not sound like something special, but it is one of the most popular Greek main dishes.
-Especially on the islands and along the coast, the fresh fish is outstanding.
+Especially on the islands and along the mainland’s long coastline, the fresh fish is outstanding.

 19. Glyka Tou Koutaliou - Spoon Sweets

-Spoon Sweets are a traditional Greek dessert that is often served with coffee and a glass of cold water.
-These Greek delicacies are made from fruit suspended in thick syrup and usually have a jam-like consistency.
+Spoon Sweets are traditional Greek desserts that are often served with coffee and a glass of cold water.
+These Greek delicacies are made from fruit suspended in thick, sweet syrup and usually have a jam-like consistency.

 Traditionally, when guests arrived, the host would show their hospitality by offering a spoon sweet.
-In Greece, you may also see the cousin of this Greek sweet, a Vanilla Submarine, where a spoonful of mastic resin is dropped into cold water.
+In Greece, you may also see the cousin of this Greek sweet, a Vanilla Submarine, in which a spoonful of mastic resin is dropped into cold water.

 Traditional Greek Spoon Sweets are a token of hospitality